Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 7. Select the Conditions tab.

-8. In the Conditions section, from the Role drop-down list, select the role policy you created earlier (see the Configuring a Role Policy section).
+8. In the Conditions section, from the Role drop-down list, select the Policy Engine Workflow you created earlier (see the Configuring a Policy Engine Workflow section).

 9. From the Device Role drop-down list, select DEFAULT DEVICE ROLE POLICY.